napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 #### Dependencies

 List your plugin's dependencies.
-The hub displays these on the detail page (excluding `napari` and `napari-plugin-engine`).
+The hub displays these on the detail page.

 ```toml
 [project]